-Main Takeaways: Makeup brushes are like little petri dishes for bacteria and mold which is why it’s so important to make sure you clean them on a weekly basis.
+Main Takeaways: Makeup brushes can harbor bacteria and mold, which is why it’s so important to make sure you clean them on a weekly basis.

-Good to Know: Although it’s useful, you don’t necessarily need to spend money on brush cleaners — the back of your hand makes a great surface for getting the gunk out of your brushes!
+Good to Know: Although it’s useful, you don’t necessarily need brush cleaners — the back of your hand makes a great surface for getting the gunk out of your brushes.